GOV-SA/design-system-gov.sa/README.md

 ## Running on development using [dev server](https://github.com/webpack/webpack-dev-server)

-Run `yarn run start:dev` to start to webpack dev server with HMR ready
+Run `yarn  start:dev` to start to webpack dev server with HMR ready

 ## For production

-Run `yarn run build` to build project's all assets in `dist` folder.
+Run `yarn  build` to build project's all assets in `dist` folder.